Chart Color Schemes

 The level of residential development activity in Gowrie is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis shows Gowrie averaged approximately two new dwelling approvals annually over the past five financial years, totalling an estimated ten homes.
-No approvals have been recorded so far in FY-26.
-Between FY-21 and FY-25, there was an average of 1.1 new residents per year per dwelling constructed.
-However, this figure has increased to nine people per dwelling over the past two financial years, suggesting growing demand and tightening supply.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Gowrie averaged approximately 2 new dwelling approvals annually over the past five financial years, totalling an estimated 10 homes.
+As of FY-26, no approvals have been recorded yet.
+Between FY-21 and FY-25, the average was 1.1 new residents per year per dwelling constructed.
+However, this figure has increased to 9 people per dwelling over the past two financial years, suggesting growing demand and tightening supply.

-This year, $595,000 in commercial development approvals have been recorded, indicating Gowrie's residential nature.
-Compared to the Australian Capital Territory, Gowrie records significantly lower building activity, 72.0% below the regional average per person.
-The scarcity of new dwellings typically strengthens demand and prices for existing properties.
-This activity is also below national averages, reflecting the area's maturity and possible planning constraints.
-Recent development has been entirely standalone homes, maintaining Gowrie's traditional suburban character with a focus on family homes appealing to those seeking space.
+This year, $595,000 in commercial development approvals have been recorded, reflecting Gowrie's residential nature.
+Compared to the Australian Capital Territory, Gowrie has significantly lower building activity, at 72.0% below the regional average per person.
+This scarcity of new dwellings typically boosts demand and prices for existing properties.
+Nationally, Gowrie's activity is also below average, suggesting maturity and possible planning constraints.
+Recent development in the area has been exclusively standalone homes, preserving its traditional suburban character focused on family homes.

-The location has approximately 3108 people per dwelling approval, demonstrating an established market.
+With approximately 3108 people per dwelling approval, it demonstrates an established market.
 Given stable or declining population forecasts, Gowrie may experience less housing pressure, creating favourable conditions for buyers.

 Frequently Asked Questions - Development